Information for teachers

 - Sensory Overload: One often-reported problem is that synaesthesia can cause a sensory overload.
 This is when the sensations triggered by synaesthesia can feel overwhelming or unpleasant.
-Although this might happen to any child with synaesthesia, it can be particularly pronounced or problematic if the child also happens to have an Autism Spectrum Condition such as Asperger Syndrome (you can read about the relationship between synaesthesia and autism here).
+Although this might happen to any child with synaesthesia, it can be particularly pronounced or problematic if the child also happens to have an Autism Spectrum Condition such as Asperger Syndrome.
 Response: Try to remove from the environment any unnecessary stimulus that is contributing to the overload.
 Allow time in a quiet environment to defuse the discomfort.

 - Conflicting information within the classroom: People with synaesthesia can feel uncomfortable when seeing things in the environment in the ‘wrong’ colours, in other words, in colours that conflict with their synaesthesia.
 For example, classrooms often have a coloured alphabet on display; this can cause slight discomfort for some children with synaesthesia who might have their own colours for letters, which likely will not match.
 Response: replace the coloured alphabet with a black and white one.
 If this isn't possible, be aware of the difficulties in using coloured letters and numbers with synaesthetic children and take this into account when directing their learning activities.
 In general, you might seek to understand how teaching aids may be influencing the child and adjust accordingly.